 Even my fluffy puppy (aka.
 Kyler) loves this area.
 He’s so funny with smaller animals.
 He thinks he’s all big and bad!

 In case you’re wondering why I didn’t mulch all the way around our coop (or why there is a lot of sandy areas), we actually did this on purpose.

 Seriously!
 Remember how I said we have a thriving population of predators in the area?
 We actually check every morning for prints in the sand around the coop to see what we’re dealing with and if we have any “leaks” for them to gain access.

 So far we’ve confirmed a few raccoons and a fox along with a bear.
 Scary, right?
 I know there’s more than just this, but hopefully, they’ll stay far, far away!

 This back area was just so plain so I added a few picture frames that I had on hand and painted them white.

 Also, the coop actually has three doors.
 One on the front, one above the picture frames (to collect eggs) and then the last is on the other side where we can scrape out the lovely doodles.

 Looking for more DIY Chicken Coop ideas?

 All of our hostas around the coop are actually transplants from underneath our front porch.
 They were just too pretty to be hidden away, and plus, I didn’t want to spend a ridiculous amount of money buying more plant life.

-If you’ve been following my blog for awhile you probably already know about my little obsession with using branches as curtain rods.
-You know I couldn’t resist adding a little bit of elegance to the front of the coop! ;)
+You know I couldn’t resist adding a little bit of elegance to the front of the coop! 😉